 Something that I enjoy with film photos is seeing the depth of the images (like the flowers above).
 There’s also an old-fashioned vibe that the pictures give off and I love it!!

 Although these photos were taken before quarantine, I started a fourth roll shortly after getting these pictures developed.
 When I picked up my camera again this past February, I realized how therapeutic it was for me to go out, and take photos.
 It’s one form of self-care for me.
 It keeps me in the moment, calm, mindful, grateful and level-headed.
-Our minds can be weighted down, especially with everything happening right now; taking care of each other and of our own well-being is really important.
+Our minds can be weighed down, especially with everything happening right now; taking care of each other and of our own well-being is really important.

 Stay safe, everyone! <3